 Fraud is a serious threat to consumers who use plastic cards for online or offline purchases.
-According to the Federal Trade Commission, consumers reported losing more than $3.3 billion to fraud in 2020, up from $1.8 billion in 2019.
+According to the Federal Trade Commission, consumers reported losing approximately $8.8 billion to fraud in 2022, which is up 30% over the previous year1.
 One of the most common types of fraud is unauthorized charges on credit or debit cards, which can happen when hackers steal card information, or when cards are lost or stolen.

 PLEASE NOTE: USE OF DEBIT CARDS: If you are using debit cards (which SOL does not advocate), it remains your responsibility to closely monitor your account statements on an ongoing and continuous basis to detect (and immediately report) potential fraudulent transactions.